ileitch/disruptor/README.md

 ### Wait Strategies

-* `BusySpinWaitStrategy` - The default.
-Spins until the sequence reaches the required value.
+* `BusySpinWaitStrategy` - Spins until the sequence reaches the required value.
 CPU intensive but provides best throughput and latency.
 Do not use if there are more threads than logical CPU cores.
 * `BlockingWaitStrategy` - Puts waiting threads to sleep.
 Use this strategy if you have more threads than logical cores.

 ```